What is Day Camp?

 When/How do we register?

-Registration will be online and will open on the 27th of August
+Registration will be online and will open in late August

 Payment will be able to be made by Cash, Cheque or Credit Card.